caldav/duc_to_md/data/en_blog_2016_11_16_snapping-qt-apps_.md

 platform_.
 We must also replace _after: [desktop-qt5]_ by _after: [desktop-
 ubuntu-app-platform]_.
-This will set-up your snap to use the global desktop theme, icon theme, gsettings integration, etc. A more elaborate description of the _desktop-ubuntu-app-platform_ is given in the [parts list](https://wiki.ubuntu.com/snapcraft/parts) on the Ubuntu wiki.
-In the _uitk-gallery_ directory we must currently create a directory where the files from the platform snap can be mounted using the content interface:
+This will set-up your snap to use the global desktop theme, icon theme, gsettings integration, etc. A more elaborate description of the _desktop-ubuntu-app-platform_ is given in the [partslist](https://wiki.ubuntu.com/snapcraft/parts) on the Ubuntu wiki.
+In the
+_uitk-gallery_ directory we must currently create a directory where the files from the platform snap can be mounted using the content interface: